papajim/sns-namd-shifter-example/README.md

    If you have enabled NERSC's MFA use your PASSWORD+OTP to authenticate yourself.
 This will retrieve a grid certificate good for 72 hours.

 2. Edit sites.xml:
-    a.
+    ..a.
 Set the path to your scratch directory
-    b.
+    ..b.
 Set the path to your output directory
-    c.
+    ..c.
 Set the project number

 3. Run daxgen.py to generate the workflow dax (e.g. test.dax):